 Sweet Fancy Moses!
 Today is April Fool's Day!
 This morning, as I was taking a walk around the neighborhood, my mind began to drift away into a fog of silly notions.
-Whistling under my breath as I walked along, I started to speculate as to what it would be like if some famous personalities from the past and the present day were food bloggers!
-Hmmmmm.....
+Whistling under my breath as I walked along, I started to speculate as to what it would be like if some famous personalities from the past were food bloggers!

-Based in Lowell, MA, Kerouac's blog, On The Table, won the 2016 Blogger's Choice Award in the socal activist food category.
+Based in Lowell, MA, Kerouac's blog, On The Table, won the 2022 Blogger's Choice Award in the social activist food category.
 He blogs about current issues in the American food production system.
 Excerpt from Jack's most recent blog post: "The charging restless mute unvoiced bacon keening in a seizure of tarpaulin power."

 Gertie's blog, Escargotsquad, originates from the Left Bank area of Paris where she maintains a pied-a-terre on the Rue de Cassoulet.
 A longtime favorite of food blog readers in Europe, her slightly eccentric blog posts feature colorful illustrations by her close friend, Pablo.
 Stein's college roomie, Alice B. Toklas, makes occasional guest posts whenever Gertie's out of town visiting a nearby Swiss health spa.
 Excerpt from Gertie's most recent blog post: "A casserole is a casserole is a casserole is a casserole."